A Travel Price Comparison for France Nice vs. Dijon for Food, Nightlife, Couples, and Families

 A week in Nice or Dijon?

-You'll find food and scuba diving and snorkeling around the trendy destination of Nice.
+You'll find food and scuba diving and snorkeling around the beautiful destination of Nice.
 You can also relax and pamper yourself at one of the resorts.
 Take your pick from the many activities offered here.
 One week is plenty of time to see everything, even with extra days to spare.

-The culinary city of Dijon offers nightlife and food.
+The laid-back city of Dijon offers nightlife and food.
 The length of your trip often depends on your style of travel.
 One week is usually plenty of time to spend here with extra days to spare.
 With this much time, visitors often visit nearby destinations or take day trips.

 For some great organized tour ideas, see The Best 10-Day Tours in France, The Best One Week (7-Day) Tours in France, The Best 2-Week Tours in France, and The Best River Cruises in France.